 It turns out you don’t have to travel all the way to Antarctica to see penguins.
 Among South Africa’s residents are endangered African penguins, and you’ll find a colony of them at Boulders Beach.
 You can stroll along the boardwalk with these adorable, knee-high birds but to really get up close and personal, pack a towel and your swimsuit and jump into the waters.

 A Word About Safety in Cape Town

 Cape Town is one of the most beautiful cities in the world but, to no one’s surprise, safety is a common concern.
 While racial tensions and crime — the legacy of European colonization and apartheid — are hard to ignore, the city centre is safe enough that it made me wonder what it would take to live there for a year.
 I loved it that much.
 At no point did I feel unsafe but I also didn’t walk the streets alone at night (I also travel with safety essentials like these).
 Just be mindful of your belongings and avoid certain areas; in other words, take the same precautions as you would in any other major city (okay, maybe a bit more) to mitigate the risks.
 There’s no reason for paranoia to overshadow your trip.

 Now that we’ve got that out of the way, there are plenty of other things to do and places to visit in Cape Town but these are my top five.
-Don’t agree?
-Share your thoughts in the comments below.
+What would you add to this list?
+Let me know in the comments below.

-Many thanks to Cape Tourism for the complimentary passes to Table Mountain.
+Many thanks to Cape Tourism for the complimentary pass for Table Mountain.
 As always, all views expressed in this post are my own.